mrfdev/1MB/Resources/PyroFishingPro/docs/features.md

 What this effectively does is increase the total pool to be 1200, but then scales up the other numbers to correspond to that.
 This then means that you are less likely to catch a bronze fish as before it was 600/1000, but now it is 600/1200; however, silver was 150/1000 but is now 250/1200.

 The same goes for the other tiers as well.

+## All the commands:
+TODO: write list of commands

+## Jack Table:
+TODO: Jack made a table (that Nebih updated)

+## Fishing Warp
+Some fisherman love to be left alone, others love to team up.
+Besides earning an mcMMO fishing exp bonus if you are in the same mcMMO /party (and close to eachother) you also enjoy PFP Party fishing bonus.
+Team up with a stranger or friends, you can do this anywhere of course, but you're free to invite others to join you for some fishing at `/warp fish`

+At `/warp fish` players can fish from docks, in various spots, explore and enjoy the fun environment on this island and everything in the sea.
+As well as go down a floor where there are enchantments and other things being sold related to fishing.

+Warp fish is all about community!

 ## Fish guide!
 - Want even more info, or the inside scoop?
 Type `/fish guide`, or